 • Be a U.S. citizen residing in the state of Washington.

-• At the time of application, scholarship applicant must begin process of obtaining FAA third-class medical certificate by calling the Aircraft Owners and Pilots Association (AOPA) for a free consultation to discuss the process of obtaining a FAA Medical Certificate and for guidance related to any health-related concerns (1-800-USA-AOPA), and if offered the scholarship must be able to obtain a medical certificate in accordance with FAA medical standards.
+• At the time of application, scholarship applicant must begin process of obtaining FAA third-class medical certificate.
+We recommend beginning by signing up for a free student membership with the AOPA and then get a free consultation to discuss the process of obtaining a FAA Medical Certificate and for guidance related to any health-related concerns: Student Membership - AOPA.
+If offered the scholarship, applicant must be able to obtain a medical certificate in accordance with FAA medical standards.
 Distribution of funds is contingent upon obtaining an FAA medical.
 Recipients will have three (3) weeks from the date the scholarship is offered to obtain at least an FAA third-class medical.

 • Recipient must participate in The Museum’s Flight Mentoring Club, which meets at least once a month.